 All of that trading is supported by confidence that anyone who stands for delivery of the metal represented by a futures contract can get the physical bars.
 But with only 1 ounce of physical silver changing hands for every 100 ounces digitally traded, it is easy to see how major distortions in the paper price can develop.
 Investors should consider that silver may not be delivered if the paper price makes it unprofitable for miners to produce and demand for physical overwhelms the highly leveraged futures exchanges.

 Neumeyer wants to shake the market’s irrational confidence that anyone wanting delivery will get it, regardless of the price.
 He thinks producers should join together in a “semi-cartel” similar to OPEC and pick one month in 2015 to withhold production from the market.
-If he is successful, it will be a wakeup call the futures markets won’t soon forget.
+If he is successful, it will be a wake-up call the futures markets won’t soon forget.

 It remains to be seen whether other producers will answer Neumeyer’s call.
-Mine operations require lots of cash, and so does exploration and development of new projects.
+Mine operations require lots of cash, and so do the exploration and development of new projects.
 He acknowledges there is a limit to how much silver First Majestic can withhold without crippling the company’s cash flow in the short term.
 Smaller producers and those with lower ore grades will be even more constrained.

 However, the massive leverage in the futures markets means that even small reductions in physical supply can have profound impacts on the paper price.